Cherreads

 For a few moments, neither of us says anything.
 It's that quiet you get with someone who knows you too well, where everything is understood, but you still don't know how to put it into words.

-"This is the best part," I add, laughing without any real humor.
-"He actually tried to pay me.
+"This is the best part," I add, laughing without humor.
+"He tried to pay me.
 Like I was some background extra.
 Not even a proper contract.
 Not like I would have agreed, but still..."
-I shake my head and flop beside her on the couch, buring my face in my hands.
-"I feel like I'm trapped in someone else's dream.
-Any second now, I'll wake up for real."
+I shake my head and flop beside her on the couch, burying my face in my hands.
+"I feel trapped in someone else's dream.
+I need to wake up for real."

-Camila gives a small smile that doesn't reach her eyes.
+Camila manages a smile that doesn't reach her eyes.
 "Elle maybe you should just go along with it.
 At least for tonight."

 I turn my head slowly.
 "Go along with what?"

-"There's a dinner… with his family," she says softly, almost like she's afraid I'll explode.
+"There's a dinner with his family," she says softly, afraid I'll explode.
 "He told me to let you know."

-The words hit me like a splash of ice water.
+The words hit me like ice water.
 My mouth drops open.
 "Dinner?
 With him?
 Cam… are you serious?
 You're joking, right?"

 She bites her lip, trying not to roll her eyes.
 "It's just one night.
-You show up, smile, eat, and then it's done.
-That's it."
+You show up, smile, eat, and it's done."

 "Never!
 No way," I sit up straighter, scoffing.
 "I'm not walking into that.
 It's insane."
 I let out a brittle sound that isn't really a laugh.
 The mere thought of it alone feels unreal.